Skip to content

 Minimum hardware: 512 MB RAM, 1 vCPU.

 PostgreSQL 14 or newer is required.
-Kotauth manages its own schema via Flyway migrations.
+Kotauth manages its own schema via Flyway migrations — no manual DDL needed.

 TLS is mandatory.
 Kotauth does not handle TLS directly — it expects a reverse proxy to terminate it.
 Set KAUTH_ENV=production and ensure KAUTH_BASE_URL starts with https://.
 The server refuses to start otherwise.